Bela Rada • Chain Folk Dance • Serbia/Šumadija

 Region:City of Korman, Šumadija District (central)

-Introduced:Dick Crum*, Ricky Holden*, Dennis Boxell*
+Taught in USA by:Dick Crum, Ricky Holden, Dennis Boxell

 Year:1955

-Formation:Open Circle
+Dancer Formation:Open Circle

-Hand Hold:V
+Hand Hold:V-pos

 Leads to:R w/ R